 Best Free Will Service: CanadaWills

-CanadaWills is a completely free online will kit platform that relies purely on donations.
+CanadaWills is a completely free online Canadian will kit platform that relies purely on donations.
 You can complete your legal will online, along with a living will and advance directive.
-Like most free services, CanadaWills is a bare-bones program with limited customer service (calls to their customer service line were forwarded to voicemail), but at $0, it’s perfect for a price-conscious shopper.
+Like most free services, CanadaWills is a bare-bones program with limited customer service (calls to their customer service line were forwarded to voicemail.
+Still, at $0, it’s perfect for a price-conscious shopper.